NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 * Occassionaly, numbers will get shifted or have other erroneous digits added to them in the SD logging.
 Maybe a buffer should be added that saves every value to that so that no values are misprinted to the log.

+* Make sure that the DAS this year saves more of the GPS data.
+Heading, velocity, elevation, etc

 ## Features

 - **9-DOF Sensor**: Gathers acceleration, magnetic field, gyroscope, and temperature data via the `Adafruit_LSM9DS1` sensor.